 KU Libraries offer assistance to students in formatting, citation management, and submitting their theses and dissertations to UMI.

 KU Libraries offers support for creating interactive, web maps for teaching or to share data or projects; and assistance generating static maps for teaching, presentations, and articles related to geographic information systems (GIS).

 The Institute for Digital Research in the Humanities (IDRH) provides various opportunities for sharing digital humanities research, including an annual DH Forum, monthly seminars, and occasional workshops.
 IDRH faculty and staff can also consult on tools and venues for publishing and disseminating digital humanities projects and research, and advise on evaluating digital projects for promotion & tenure.

-KU Libraries advocates for and supports the use of open educational resources (OER) to reduce textbook costs to students and support academic freedom for instructors through consultations, presentations, grants, and memberships in collaborative efforts such as the Open Textbook Network and OpenStax Institutional Partner Program.
+KU Libraries advocates for and supports the use of open educational resources (OER) to reduce textbook costs to students and support academic freedom for instructors through consultations, presentations, grants to support OER adoption, adaptation, and creation, and memberships in collaborative efforts such as the Open Textbook Network and OpenStax Institutional Partner Program.

 KU Libraries offers guidance on writing and implementing data management plans for personal research and to meet funding agency requirements.
 Guidance is also available on depositing and/or publishing data to ensure its preservation and to meet the expectations of disciplines, funders, and/or publishers.

 KU Libraries' Shulenburger Office of Scholarly Communication & Copyright assists faculty and students to share their scholarly work using complementary online tools like KU ScholarWorks, to manage the complex copyrights associated with those works and the works of other scholars and to learn more about the shifting system of scholarly communication in which they are major stakeholders.